rbannist/ContainersOnAzure_IntroLab/README.md

 ```

 ```
-az ad sp create-for-rbac --scopes /subscriptions/<yoursubsriptionid>/resourceGroups/<yourresourcegroup>/providers/Microsoft.ContainerRegistry/registries/<youracrname> --role Owner --password <youracrpassword>
+az ad sp create-for-rbac --scopes /subscriptions/<yoursubsriptionid>/resourceGroups/<yourresourcegroup>/providers/Microsoft.ContainerRegistry/registries/<youracrname> --role Owner --password <yourpassword>
 ```

 ```
 az acr show -n <youracrname> --query loginServer
 ```

--->  Save the ouput for later
+-->  Save the ouput in the text file for later use.

 ## 4. Pull the container to your environment and set the environment keys

-Open up your docker command window (if using Windows open it with elevated privileges) and type the following:
+Open up your docker machine in Guacamole and type the following:

 ```
 docker pull shanepeckham/go_order_sb